AlexsJones/kubebuilder/README.md

 # kubebuilder
 <img src=https://i.imgur.com/xxDRsik.jpg width="250" />

-A kubernetes deployment that allows developers to push their repositories via pubsub and have it deployed.
-The purpose here is to let multiple developers have their own namespaces in a k8s cluster to work on, shared by a common ingress.

----

-## Development
+I initially built kubebuilder for the developers at [BeameryHQ](https://github.com/BeameryHQ) It is a deployment for kubernetes that lets developers have minimal interaction but have their own subdomains and namespaces for creating applications.

+It requires a few pieces to get it all working, but is designed to be simple for the end user.

 ### Requirements

 - protobuf-compiler
 - sshkey for VCS (git currently)
-- Requires a json service account file for GCP
+- Requires a json service account file for GCP named auth
+- Requires an ssh key that works as a secret named key
 - kepler for CLI interaction `go get https://github.com/AlexsJones/kepler`